 Handling and Disposing of Asbestos in Vermont

 The Department of Health in Vermont also introduced an Enforcement and Compliance Inspection Program to manage any renovation or demolition projects that involve asbestos, proper disposal of such materials are dealt with under the Solid Waste Management Rules in the state.

 If asbestos-containing materials are required to be disposed, similarly to other states, only a certified asbestos contractor in Vermont can collect and dispose of the waste.

 Statute of Limitations on Asbestos Claims

-It is important to remember that once a patient is diagnosed with mesothelioma, they have only a certain amount of time to file a mesothelioma lawsuit in Vermont.
-If an individual has passed away from mesothelioma, any family members also have a limited timeframe in which they can submit a claim.
+Patients should know that once they are diagnosed with mesothelioma, they have only a certain amount of time to file a mesothelioma claim.
+In Vermont, if an individual has passed away from mesothelioma, direct family members can also file a claim, but within a limited timeframe.

 Retaining a Vermont Mesothelioma Lawyer

-If you developed mesothelioma as a result of asbestos exposure in Vermont, please do not hesitate to reach out to our Justice Support Team today.
+If you worked in Vermont and were exposed to asbestos on the job and have since developed mesothelioma, please do not hesitate to reach out to our Justice Support Team today.